-In 2015, SAMS offered more than 25 hours of CME hours through its conferences.
-More than 300 medical care providers from the U.S. and abroad participated in SAMS’s conferences.
+In 2020, SAMS offered more than 30 hours of CME hours through its conferences and seminars.
+More than 300 medical care providers from the U.S. and abroad participated in SAMS conferences.

 SAMS organizes three main conferences throughout the year: The National Conference, The International Conference, and The National Symposium.
 These conferences gather renowned medical professionals, educators, and public figures to share expertise and experiences, gain an in-depth perspective on challenges in medical relief, and address current updates and innovations in medicine.
 Additionally, these conferences provide a great opportunity to acquire Continuing Medical Education (CME) credits, raise funds to support Syrians in need, stay up-to-date on the crisis in Syria, SAMS’s advocacy efforts for Syria, and innovative humanitarian and relief work from SAMS and our partners.

-To learn more about about our past international conferences, click here.
+To learn more about our past international conferences, click here.

 SAMS hosts annual national medical conferences in the United States to provide its members with CME credits and updates on SAMS’s humanitarian work inside Syria, in neighboring countries, and in Greece.
 Additionally, these national conferences offer SAMS members the opportunity to meet in person and share ideas to advance the mission of SAMS and SAMS Foundation.

-To learn more about about our past national conferences, click here.
+To learn more about our past national conferences, click here.

 SAMS launched its first national symposium in Houston, TX in 2014.
 The purpose to address pressing issues facing the medical community both in the United States, in Syria, and in neighboring countries.

-To learn more about about our past symposiums, click here.
+SAMS no longer hosts annual symposiums.
+However, to learn more about our past symposiums, please click here.